Sturm, Ruger & Co.: History

 Ruger is also renowned for the production of high-quality revolvers, such as the GP100 and Redhawk lines.
 They also have some presence in the semi-auto pistol market, with the SR1911 and SR22 lines of handguns.

 From 1949 through 2004, Ruger manufactured over 20 million firearms.
-The company is headquartered in Southport, Connecticut, and maintains manufacturing facilities in Newport, New Hampshire, Prescott, Arizona, and Mayodan, North Carolina.
+The company is headquartered in Southport, Connecticut, and maintains manufacturing facilities in Newport, New Hampshire; Prescott, Arizona; and Mayodan, North Carolina.
 Ruger's subsidiaries are Ruger Precision Metals LLC in Earth City, Missouri, Pine Tree Castings in Newport, New Hampshire, and Ruger Sportswear & Accessories in Mayodan, North Carolina.
 Ruger's Pine Tree Castings division makes ferrous, ductile iron, and commercial titanium castings.
-Ruger had a division known as Ruger Golf, making steel and titanium castings for golf clubs made by a number of different brands in the 1990s.
+Ruger had a division known as Ruger Golf, making steel and titanium castings for golf clubs made by several different brands in the 1990s.

 Sturm, Ruger stock has been publicly traded since 1969 and became a New York Stock Exchange company in 1990 (NYSE:RGR).
-After Alex Sturm's death in 1951, William B. Ruger continued to direct the company until his death in 2002.
+After Alex Sturm died in 1951, William B. Ruger continued to direct the company until he died in 2002.

 In September 2020, the company bought the Marlin Firearms company from bankrupt Remington Outdoor Company.
 Just one year after the acquisition of Marlin, Ruger introduced the first Ruger-made Marlin lever-action rifle, the Model 1895 SBL.

 In 2024, Ruger celebrated their 75th anniversary.